ibm-cloud-docs/loadbalancer-service/data-logging.md

 * Using the API `enableOrDisableDataLogs`.

-## Viewing Logs in the IBM Cloud Logging Analysis Service
+## Viewing logs in the IBM Cloud logging analysis service
 {: #viewing-logs-in-the-ibm-cloud-logging-analysis-service}

 Log into the [IBM Log Analysis with LogDNA ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/observe/logging){:new_window} with your IBM Cloud account.
 Logs can be viewed from the LogDNA instance.
 Refer to [this topic](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started#getting-started) for more information.